judyls/world-mood/README.md

 Serial name is: COM7
 Successfully authenticated
 ```
-after some about 8 seconds your command line should be similar to the following:
+after about 8 seconds your command line should be similar to the following:
 ```
 Serial name is: COM7
 Successfully authenticated